garnierclement/pfe/projects/manticore/README.md

 * `interactive.js` contains code for interactive commands in the shell
 * `trigger.js` contains code for generating and executing processes

+### Inter-core messaging

+#### Message structure

+The message exchanged on the communication channels (InCh and MaCh) are JSON files and have the following structure :

+	{
+	  "header": {
+	    "src": "4626ca80-f211-11e3-8ad9-4df458080716",
+	    "name": "clementpi",
+	    "ip": "192.168.1.171",
+	    "type": "raw"
+	  },
+	  "payload": {}
+	}

+It is simply a Javascript object with 2 main parts :

+* `header` contains the type of message and some information about the sender (uuid, hostname and IP address)
+* `payload` is a object or any other Javascript compliant type, its structure will depend on the type of the message

+// TODO : need to write about ZeroMQ Frame and envelope

+#### Message types and associated payload

+* 	`raw`
+* 	`request`
+* 	`ack`

 ## Prerequisites

 ### Prerequisites on Mac OS X